ARW2705/Security-Camera/README.md

 camera recording on activation.
 The user may also begin recording via the messaging socket.

+## TODO

+* Determine if wait_recording() method should be run in a separate thread or set camera in its own daemon

 ## Future plans

 * Enable live streaming on demand